 Toys are awesome — no one can deny that.
 But today’s parents want to mix up their gift-giving a bit and give presents with more meaning behind them.
 Ones that tell their children they know who they are, where they come from, where they are going and exactly what they’d enjoy (even if there was no commercial on TV or catalog in the mail saying so).

-Parents are always looking for gifts to give kids that are better than "just toys," so here's a list of exactly that.
-From the little everyday items that fit in the palm of their hands to big experiences, there's bound to be something your kiddos will love!
+Grown-ups are always looking for gifts to give kids that are better than “just toys,” so here’s a list of exactly that.
+From the little everyday items that fit in the palm of their hands to big experiences, there’s bound to be something your kiddos will love!

 1. Lessons to show you take their interests seriously

 What is your kid interested in?
 What instructional videos are they watching on YouTube, or what do they spend hours doing in imaginary ways that could be brought over to reality?
 Prove you’re paying attention and let them learn everything they can about their new passion with the gift of lessons on painting, music, robotics, photography, computer programming, magic, sewing or whatever it is that suits them best.

 2. An experience to try something new